trumb/sentiment-analysis/README.md

 	# Same, but report the mean value instead of the median
 	./sentiment_for_symbol.rb -f -M -p MSFT AAPL GOOG

+	# Use twitter to search for string 'BlackBerry'
+	# See Notes for en explanation of the --id parameter.
+	./sentiment_for_symbol.rb -t --id twitter_credentials.RData BlackBerry

 ###Sentiment Analysis

 The R plugin used in this script is based on the [Lydia/TextMap] (http://www/textmap.com) system.